ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>AppliedSettingPriority specifies the number of sequence left to complete the settings workflow
+<p>AppliedSettingPriority specifies the priority of the current settings in sequence of settings (Flow) which has been applied.
-used in conjunction with SettingUpdatePolicy and BIOSSettingFlow Resource</p>
+used in conjunction with BIOSSettingFlow Resource value above 0 indicates that the settings was applied at one shot.</p>
 </td>
 </tr>
 </tbody>